prokopschield/insta-db/README.md

 ### Supported platforms

-This node-native module runs on 64-bit GNU/Linux and depend on git, gcc, make, node-gyp, and mmap (POSIX).
+This node-native module runs on 64-bit GNU/Linux and depends on git, gcc, make, node-gyp, and mmap (POSIX).

 ### Installation